Bishamonka/Day-1-of-100/README.md

 # 100 Days of Python
-100 Days of Learning and Coding on Python (Day 1)
+100 Days of Learning and Coding on Python